charleskorn/VirtualPlaybackKeys/README.md

 Note that the hotkeys only work if your session is unlocked (ie. if you're on the lock screen, you can't control playback or the volume).

 ## Installation and use
+Requirements: .NET Framework 4.5 (installed by default on Windows 8 and above, available from Windows Update or [http://go.microsoft.com/fwlink/?LinkID=324519](http://go.microsoft.com/fwlink/?LinkID=324519) for earlier versions)

 If you'd like this to start up every time you log in, copy the .exe available from [the releases page](https://github.com/charleskorn/VirtualPlaybackKeys/releases) into your Startup folder, which is usually something like `C:\Users\(your name)\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup`.
 (The easiest way to find your startup folder is to open `shell:startup` using Run.)

 As long as the program is running, the hotkeys will work.
 There is no UI or notification area icon.